kaband/PSMame-Screensaver/README.md

 * Run the psmamesscfg.exe file to launch the configuration utility - this will put your configuration settings into the .ini file
   * Should be launched as administrator in order to edit psmamess.ini file in the c:\windows\system32 directory
 * Set your configuration in config tab and click save button.
 (See Configuration tab section below for details)
 * Once configuration is set.
 Select Screensaver tab.
-(See Configuration Tab section below for details)
+(See Screensaver Tab section below for details)
 * Set Screensaver Timeout value and click [Setup Screensaver] button to add the screensaver to the OS and set it as default.
 (See Screensaver Tab section below for details)
 * Done.